CSCfi/csc-user-guide/docs/apps/grass.md

 2. Open [Desktop app](../computing/webinterface/desktop.md).
 3. After launcing the Desktop, double-click GRASS-GIS icon for the newest version.

-If you want to use older version, open `Host Terminal` (Desktop icon) and start GRASS GIS:
+If you want to use older version, open `Terminal` (Desktop icon) and start GRASS GIS:

 ```
 module load qgis/3.22